homan-uppu/writing/2-Essays/Winners take all.md

 Global GDP is [growing exponentially fast](https://ourworldindata.org/grapher/global-gdp-over-the-long-run), therefore leverage is growing exponentially fast, and so will the complexity of our activities, and so will inequality - accelerating us towards a winners take all world exponentially fast.

+There is no longer any stagnation, only accelerated growth or accelerated death.
+We will feel the impact of each choice we make more strongly than ever before because the number of choices we make in our lives increases with leverage, and therefore each choice compounds more aggressively.

 ---

 In a hit driven world there is no middle class: those that aren't one of the best will no longer be able to contribute to the economy.

 In theory everyone can be the best at something unique to them that the world values, but in practice this is very difficult to achieve, and even if we do, it will take a very long time.
 Even then, there will be individuals who's unique strengths and explorations won't be valued by the world no matter how good they are.

-Therefore, we need a universal basic income - (we actually needed it yesterday!) - and it needs to grow in proportion to leverage.
+Therefore, we need a universal basic income that grows in proportion to leverage.
 Like with other things that change exponentially, we're too slow to act, and we suck at cooperating until shit hits the fan.

 A basic income will never "feel enough", or if it does, the feeling will be fleeting.
-The next breakthrough in medicine, technology, culture, anything will make you crave something that the basic income will not suffice to afford immediately, and such breakthroughs will happen more frequently than ever before.
+The next breakthrough in medicine, technology, culture, anything will make you crave something that the basic income will not afford.
+Such breakthroughs will happen more frequently than ever before.
 By relying on a basic income you will perpetually want things out of your reach that you will consider to be basic necessities.

 A basic income will never be so high that the outcomes of the best will be anywhere close the outcomes of most because such a distribution does not maximize GDP growth.

 "Winners take all" applies to the global economy as well.
 Countries that fail to compete on GDP will be subjected to a modern version of colonialism: they will require help from winners, and that help with come with conditions that will force them to be more like the winners.
 Their basic income will fall to what optimizes GDP growth, and their unique culture will be engulfed by the cultures of winners.
 Countries, in order to survive, will compete on GDP and won't raise basic income so high that it kills their ability to compete.
 Swimming against these incentives will become more difficult as leverage increases.

-Therefore, you shouldn't rely on a basic income to get what you want - it's only a launching pad to be the best at something.
+Don't rely on a basic income to get what you want, see it as a launching pad to be the best at something.

 ---

 The only way to get what you want and keep getting what you want is to be the best and stay the best.
 The way to do that looks very different than what we think: working anxiously till exhaustion hurts more than helps.
-Building the right intuition is a delicate art that effort alone does not guarantee.
+Building the right intuition is a delicate art that requires the right kind of effort, in the right way.

 - The path is counterintuitive.
 - The path is difficult.
-- But, if you tread it well, you will be unstoppable.
+- If you tread it well you will be unstoppable.

 ---